maykar/compact-custom-header/readme.md

 ## Installation:

 Install this card by copying both .js files to `www/custom-lovelace/compact-custom-header/`.
+If you're copy/pasting the code always copy from raw files on github (button on top right when viewing code).

 This goes under "resources:" in ui-lovelace.yaml or by using the raw config editor.
 When updating be sure add to the version number at the end of this code.